KoduIsGreat/gams-docker/ReadMe.md

            - sourceandstudies <- extract here
 ```

-D) run `docker-compose up -d`, this will start the container and listen on tty for input
+D) run `docker-compose up`, this will start the container and listen on tty for input
-you should see something like this:
+you should see something like what is below.
+Alternatively if you add the `-d` flag to this command it
+will allow you to run the container in the background while keeping it open so you dont have to run
+step E in a different terminal.
 ```
 adamshelton@RTI-102350 MINGW64 /c/Repositories/gams (master)
 $ docker-compose up